ginkgo-project/gitlab-hpc-ci-cb/README.md

 + `SLURM_PARTITION`: the value of the SLURM `--partition` parameter, e.g., `gpu`.
 + `SLURM_EXCLUSIVE`: when non-zero, adds the SLURM `--exclusive` parameter.
-+ `SLURM_TIME`: the value of the SLURM `--time` parameter, e.g. `00:30:00`.
++ `SLURM_TIME`: the value of the SLURM `--time` parameter, e.g. `0:30:00`.
 + `SLURM_GRES`: the value of the SLURM `--gres` parameter.
++ `SLURM_ACCOUNT`: the value of the SLURM `--account` parameter.
 + `USE_SLURM`: if no other variables are set, setting this enables SLURM mode of execution for this job.

 These variables control the SLURM job waiting loop behavior:

 + `SLURM_UPDATE_INTERVAL`: the sleeping time between two job status checks.
-+ `SLURM_PENDING_LIMIT`: the job pending time limit, the default is 12 hours.
++ `SLURM_PENDING_LIMIT`: the job pending time waiting limit, the default is 12 hours.
++ `SLURM_TIME`: when specified, this changes the running time waiting limit to that value, the default is 24 hours.

 ## Installation
-The instructions are for a standard Linux system that already supports user mode GitLab and has enroot installed (see [dependencies](#Dependencies)).
+The instructions are for a standard Linux system that already supports user mode GitLab and has enroot installed (see [dependencies](#dependencies)).
 Also, refer to the [NHR@KIT CI user documentation][nhr-kit-cx] which detail this setup on their systems.

 ### Installing a gitlab-runner

 The standard `gitlab-runner install` command can be used.
-Make sure to select the custom executor, see [gitlab runner install documentation][gitlab-runner-install].
-Here is an example of what a runner configuration can look like:
+Make sure to select the custom executor, see [gitlab runner registration documentation][gitlab-runner-install].
+Here is an example of what a runner configuration can look like, usually found in `~/.gitlab/config.toml`:

 ``` yaml
 [[runners]]